-Performed by Ann Warde at the Virginia Center for the Creative Arts in March 2018.
+Performed by the composer at the Virginia Center for the Creative Arts in March 2018.
 Field recordings (many made at the VCCA) were played by an interactive sound structuring system, called Doubtful Sound, which is based on network data from dolphin studies undertaken in New Zealand by David Lusseau.

 I’m interested in how the emergent properties of these network data might form musical shapes and processes.

 The field recordings were accompanied by two simultaneous realizations of

 Spectrograms showing the full frequency range ↑ and zoomed in ↓